mnot/I-D/uri-get-off-my-lawn/draft.md

 -----------

-Applications and extensions MAY require use of specific URI scheme(s); for example, it is perfectly acceptable to require that an application support HTTP and HTTPS URIs.
+Applications and extensions MAY require use of specific URI scheme(s); for example, it is perfectly acceptable to require that an application support 'http' and 'https' URIs.
 However, applications SHOULD NOT preclude the use of other URI schemes in the future, to promote reuse, unless they are clearly specific to the nominated schemes.

 Specifications MUST NOT define substructure within URI schemes, unless they do so by modifying
 {{RFC4395}}, or they are the registration document for the URI scheme(s) in question.